-- Pheromones theory – pheromones are the hormones used for communication by the bees.
+Pheromones are the hormones used for communication by bees.
 The alarm pheromone is usually sparked whenever there is an invasion on the beehive.
 It is also emitted whenever a bee is injured or startled.
 This signals the colony to initiate an aggressive attack on the invader.
-This will take a few minutes and entire colony will be gathered for an attack.
+This will take a few minutes and the entire colony will be gathered for an attack.
 The smoke is effective since it masks this scent even if you kill a bee or two while working on the hive.
 The bees will not be able to send out the signal and hence an aggressive attack will never be initiated.

-Lighting a Bee Smoker and Keeping it lit
+Lighting a Bee Smoker and Keeping it Lit

 The bee smoker has a simple design and early versions of the smoker were the simplest.
 The smoker has evolved over the years and the current one comes with bellows attached on top and is used for directing the smoke.
-The smoker’s simplistic design and way of functioning makes it so easy to light and operate.
+The smoker’s simplistic design and way of functioning make it so easy to light and operate.

-You start the fire in the can then pump oxygen through the fire using its bellows which will also push the smoke through its outlet or spout.
+You start the fire in the can and then pump oxygen through the fire using its bellows which will also push the smoke through its outlet or spout.
 The main part to be concerned about is how the air flows into the can through the bellows.
 If the smoker material is packed down too far in place, it blocks airflow and makes it difficult for the smoker to be kept burning.

-Lighting and keeping the smoker lit:
+How to Light and keep the smoker lit:

 - Place it at the bottom of the smoker.
 You can use the hive tool to push the burning starter fuel into place.

 - Pump the bellows a few times to insure the starter fuel maintains a flame.

 - Add some kindling fuel to the smoker until the burner is ¾ full.